Paruproy02/LunarLander/README.md

 # LunarLander
-AI agent that lands on the moon.
+AI agent that lands on the moon, powered by OpenAI's Gymnasium.
 Deep Q Learning model is implemented.
+Optimization algorithm used is Adam along with epsilon greedy algorithm.